 Scents can have an extremely powerful impact on your mood and emotions.
 Essential oils are vaporous oils that have aromatic molecules in them that can cross the blood/brain barrier.

 Because of this, essential oils can have a direct effect on the areas of your brain that control stress, anxiety, and fear.
 It is important to find the oils that you like the best.
 Because scents are personal, you should avoid those that don't smell right to you and therefore increase your stress.

-Certain essential oils have properties that can soothe, relax, and help you focus.
-Lavender has been proven to be effective against anxiety attacks because it is able to promote relaxation.
 Research has suggested that lavender oil may have sedative properties, which may play an important role in its anxiety-reducing effects.